by Peggy Moore, Patron Services & Accounts Supervisor

 For Overdrive/Libby, let us know upon getting your new card, and we’ll merge your new card (may take end-of-business day for the process to complete).
 For the Cloud Library, try logging out of the app and logging in with your new number (or simply add your new card number and delete the old one).
 For Hoopla, ensure your new card number and PIN are updated in your Library Setting: Log in with your new number and use the gear icon in the upper right.

-What if I can’t make it to the Library this week to exchange my card?
+What if I can’t make it to the Library right away to exchange my card?

-Getting your card before October 25 will help assure you have no difficulty accessing digital collections and other at-home services.
+Getting your card soon will help assure you have no difficulty accessing digital collections and other at-home services.
 But don’t worry—if you’re traveling, only in-town seasonally, or just plain busy—your account won’t go away.

-If you’re still using your old card for remote services as of October 25, enter the existing number without the slash (and no spaces), and it should continue to work for account login, digital collections at online research databases.
+If you’re currently using your old card for remote services, enter the existing number without the slash (and no spaces), and it should continue to work for account login, digital collections at online research databases.
 Contact us if you have any questions.

 Stop by for your all-new Estes Valley Library Card.
 Your Library Card is your passport to learning, opportunity, and joy!